-Threat dashboard forensics data is collected automatically.
+Threat dashboard forensics data is collected automatically by Websense Web Security.

 If registration fails, an alarm displays.

 Registration with off-box Data Security Management Server is automatic after Configure > My Proxy > Basic > Data Security > Integrated on-box is enabled and Content Gateway is restarted.